Updated: February 24, 2023

-Back in 2006, a study was conducted by Money Magazine and they discovered that couples fight twice more about money than sex inside the relationship – with 13% of the respondents saying that they fight about money several times in a month.
+Back in 2006, a study was conducted by Money Magazine.
+They discovered that couples fight twice more about money than sex inside the relationship – with 13% of the respondents saying that they fight about money several times in a month.

-I hope you will learn a lot from these as much as I have. 😉
+I hope you will learn a lot from these as I have. 😉

 Have the “money talk” if things are getting really serious.

 One of the ingredients of a strong relationship is communication.
-And this includes being able to comfortably talk about your financial status to your loved one.
-Be open about your income and most specially, the debts you owe.
+And this includes being able to talk about your financial status to your loved one comfortably.
+Be open about your income and most especially, the debts you owe.

 Learn each other’s spending habits.